Edmonds, Washington: Geography

 Edmonds is located in the southwest corner of Snohomish County in Western Washington, and is considered a suburb of Seattle, located 15 mi to the south.
 The city is bordered to the west by Puget Sound and the city of Woodway, which lies south of Pine Street and west of 5th Avenue South.
 To the south of the county boundary at 244th Street Southwest is Shoreline in King County.
 The city's southeastern border with Mountlake Terrace is defined by the Interurban Trail, while the eastern and northern borders with Lynnwood run along 76th Avenue West, Olympic View Drive, and Lund's Gulch.
 The unincorporated area of Esperance, located in the southeast corner of the city, is an enclave of Edmonds and has resisted several attempts at annexation.
 According to the United States Census Bureau, the city has a total area of 18.42 sqmi, of which 8.90 sqmi is land and 9.52 sqmi is water.

 Edmonds has 5 mi of shoreline, which is crossed by several small streams.
 The Puget Sound makes up 86 percent of the city's drainage basin, with other streams flowing into Lake Ballinger to the southeast.
 The city's main commercial districts are Downtown Edmonds, situated in a valley known as the "bowl", and the State Route 99 corridor at its east end.
 The downtown area and "bowl" have views of Puget Sound and the Olympic Mountains.
-The city has several outlying suburban neighborhood with their own commercial centers, including Firdale, Five Corners, Perrinville, Seaview, Sherwood, and Westgate.
+The city has several outlying suburban neighborhoods with their own commercial centers, including Firdale, Five Corners, Perrinville, Seaview, Sherwood, and Westgate.